 Our next addition to the programs similar to Airfoil compilation is a lightweight tool that gets the job done without much effort.
 Porthole supports Mac OS X 10.6 or higher and it comes equipped with the ability to stream music from any player software including Spotify, Pandora, Rdio, SoundCloud, Grooveshark, Simfy and Last.fm to AirPlay speakers.
 And that’s not all; it can even broadcast audio to multiple devices in sync.
 This means that you can enjoy your favorite tracks playing simultaneously all over the house.
 The developer has made this tool available for $16 and has thrown in support for Apple TV and AirPort Express base stations.

 Orb Caster and Live are 2 separate applications that work together to enable media streaming.
-Unlike most other contenders in this apps like Airfoil array, these 2 can operate over EDGE, 3G, 4G and Wi-Fi networks.
-Caster is basically a media server software for PC and Mac that does the streaming part, while Live is an iPhone and Android application which acts as a receiver.
-Additionally, the former can be used to broadcast content to DLNA complaint devices like the Xbox 360, Sony PS3, internet enabled TVs, Blu-ray players and much more.
+Unlike most other contenders in these apps like Airfoil array, these 2 can operate over EDGE, 3G, 4G and Wi-Fi networks.
+Caster is basically a media server software for PC and Mac that does the streaming part, while Live is an iPhone and Android application that acts as a receiver.
+Additionally, the former can be used to broadcast content to DLNA compliant devices like the Xbox 360, Sony PS3, internet-enabled TVs, Blu-ray players and much more.
 The PC software is free, while the app costs $9.99.

 7. PS3 Media Server: